n4xwe/Raspberry-Pi-Scripts/README.md

 Fldigi by Dave Freese, W1HKJ and others is a digital mode console with integrated Hamlib rig control.
 This console handles a multitude of digital modes including PSK-31, WeatherFax, Hellschreiber and CW.
 The script installs Hamlib 4.5, fldigi 4.1.25, rigctl 1.7 and flwkeyer 1.2.3.
 Script runtime on a Raspberry Pi 4 is approximately 30 minutes.

 FreeDV, by David Witten, KDØEAG, and David Rowe, VK5DGR, is a GUI client for Digital Voice.
 This script incorporates Codec2 and the LPCNet, neural network software.
-Script runtime on a Raspberry Pi 4 is approximately 10 minutes.
+Script compile runtime on a Raspberry Pi 4 is approximately 10 minutes.

 Dream is an AM/DRM software receiver written in C++ and Qt.
 Script runtime on a Raspberry Pi 4 is approximately 20 minutes

 tweaktime, by Matt Roberts, KK5JY allows adjusting the system clock to provide accurate time synchronization for WSJT-X using the DT values in the WSJT-X GUI.
 Please take a look at the kk5jy.net webpage to find the instructions for using it.

 QSSTV, by Johan Maes, ON4QZ, is an SSTV and file transfer program.
 It has a simple interface and is easy to use.
-All around an excellent piece of software.
+All around an excellent piece of softwarethat is compatible with EasyPal and MMSSTV.